Request Membership in this Organization!

 Fill out the form below and click the Continue button at the bottom.

-- Read the Statement of Faith and General Rules and mark that you Agree below.
+- Read and agree to the Statement of Faith and General Rules.

 - New parents and students older than 4th grade must write out a short personal testimony of Christian faith.
 Testimonies must be submitted within in a week of registration or classes will be dropped.
 You may type in your testimony/ies in the Message to Homeschool Group Administrator area below.
 Please indicate which student the testimony is for.